 This paper aims to provide in "non-technical terms" for "researchers, practitioners, and science writers" who were not statisticians an intuitive understanding of statistical significance and effect sizes with graphs and a few numbers.
-Komaroff (2020) provides the theoretical details but used only 435 bivariate correlations computed with 30 iid random variables and 13 different sample sizes sampled from the standard normal distribution [N(0,1)].
-The current paper extends the results with much bigger empirical sampling distributions simulated with SAS onDemand for Academics (2014) comprised of 4950 bivariate correlations computed with 100 iid random variables and only five instructive sample sizes: n = 4, 30, 100, 1000, 2000.
-As in the previous paper, the null hypothesis $H_0$ : $\rho_0 = 0$ was tested for statistical significance ( $\alpha = .05$ ) with the "Fisher" option in PROC CORR (SAS, 2019).
-Type 1 errors (false rejection of the true null hypothesis) were counted when $p < \alpha$ because the population parameter ( $\rho$ ), as specified with the null hypothesis ( $H_0$ ), was known to equal zero ( $H_0$ : $\rho_0 = 0$ ) by mathematical theorem (Hogg et al., 2013).
+Komaroff (2020) provides the theoretical details but used only 435 bivariate correlations computed with 30 iid random variables and 13 different sample sizes sampled from the standard normal distribution [N(0,1].
+This paper extends the results in Komaroff (2020) with much bigger empirical sampling distributions comprised of 4950 bivariate correlations computed with 100 iid random variables with only five instructive sample sizes: n=4, 30, 100, 1000, 2000.
+As in the previous paper, the null hypothesis H_0 : $\rho_0=0$ was tested for statistical significance ($\alpha=.05$) with the "Fisher" option in PROC CORR (SAS, 2019).
+Type 1 errors (false rejection of the true null hypothesis) were counted when $p<\alpha$ because the population parameter (ρ), as specified with the null hypothesis (H_0), was known to equal zero (H_0 : $\rho_0=0$) by mathematical theorem (Hogg et al., 2013).